-Through group interaction inmates can get an idea of how they see themselves and others, how others see them and the consequences they face for various kinds of behaviors.
-During the entire time inmates are in program, they will have a chance to learn how to deal with life problems in a more rational constructive manner - without alcohol, drugs, and violent or criminal behavior.
+Through group interaction PIOCs can get an idea of how they see themselves and others, how others see them and the consequences they face for various kinds of behaviors.
+During the entire time PIOCs are in program, they will have a chance to learn how to deal with life problems in a more rational constructive manner - without alcohol, drugs, and violent or criminal behavior.

-Progress in group will be measured by inmate participation, behavior (both in and out of group) homework, test scores, work assignments, participation and behavior in any off-grounds activities.
-In addition, all inmates will actively work to incorporate self-awareness by holding themselves and others accountable.
+Progress in group will be measured by PIOC participation, behavior (both in and out of group) homework, program / security evaluations, work assignments, participation and behavior in any off-grounds activities.
+In addition, all PIOCs will actively work to incorporate self-awareness by holding themselves and others accountable.

-It is expected that all inmates will follow the FCC Handbook and ERP agreement until released or transferred from FCC.
+It is expected that all PIOCs will follow the FCC Handbook and ERP agreement until released or transferred from FCC.

-Phase I - All inmates will be in Phase I upon arrival at FCC.
-Inmates will remain in this phase until they start group with an assigned Social Worker or Treatment Specialist.
-In this phase inmates are expected to structure their time with work and appropriate activities.
-Further, it is expected during this phase that inmates participate in ancillary groups that have been identified on their respective treatment plans, prior to involvement in core curriculum.
-Inmates will be monitored for their work performance, behavior, willingness, and motivation to engage appropriately at FCC.
+Phase I - All PIOCs will be in Phase I upon arrival at FCC.
+PIOCs will remain in this phase until they start group with an assigned Social Worker or Treatment Specialist.
+In this phase PIOCs are expected to structure their time with work and appropriate activities.
+Further, it is expected during this phase that PIOCs participate in ancillary groups that have been identified on their respective treatment plans, prior to involvement in core curriculum.
+PIOCs will be monitored for their work performance, behavior, willingness, and motivation to engage appropriately at FCC.

-Phase II - Inmates will be in this phase the day they start core curriculum, where they will be involved in fulltime program curriculums to include but not limited to Thinking for a Change (T4C), Cognitive Behavioral Intervention for Substance Abuse (CBISA) and/or other programs as assigned/designated.
-Inmates may also participate in other treatment interventions/programming that address specified treatment needs specific to an individual inmate.
-Phase II is the more intense therapeutic programming, where inmates are expected to structure their time throughout the day, including evenings.
-Inmates in this phase still participate in work assignments, coordinated around their programming.
+Phase II - PIOCs will be in this phase the day they start core curriculum, where they will be involved in fulltime program curriculums to include but not limited to Thinking for a Change (T4C), Cognitive Behavioral Intervention for Substance Abuse Adult (CBI-SUA) and/or other programs as assigned/designated.
+PIOCs may also participate in other treatment interventions/programming that address specified treatment needs specific to an individual PIOC.
+Phase II is the more intense therapeutic programming, where PIOCs are expected to structure their time throughout the day, including evenings.
+PIOCs in this phase still participate in work assignments, coordinated around their programming.

-Phase III - Inmates will be placed in this phase after successfully graduating from Phase II of the program.
-During Phase III, inmates will concentrate on their release plans and preparing the details of their return to the community and their ongoing participation in community services and work assignments.
-Inmates will be expected to demonstrate their behavioral skills learned, act as a mentor and assist other inmates in Phase I or Phase II, as needed.
+Phase III - PIOCs will be placed in this phase after successfully graduating from Phase II of the program.
+During Phase III, PIOCs will concentrate on their release plans and preparing the details of their return to the community and their ongoing participation in community services and work assignments.
+PIOCs will be expected to demonstrate their behavioral skills learned, act as a mentor and assist other PIOCs in Phase I or Phase II, as needed.
 Additional activities may be assigned by staff as warranted.

-Incentives: When inmates arrive at FCC, they will have the opportunity to start earning incentive points for positive, pro-social behavior.
+Incentives: When PIOCs arrive at FCC, they will have the opportunity to start earning incentive points for positive, pro-social behavior.
 There is an incentive store/list that identifies all the incentives available that can be earned through incentive points.
-The inmate's Social Worker will keep a log of these points and provide an opportunity to turn them in for different rewards during community meetings.
+Designated center staff will keep a log of these points and provide an opportunity to turn them in for different rewards.

-Sanctions: In addition to being rewarded for pro-social behavior, inmates can also be sanctioned for anti-social behavior.
+Sanctions: In addition to being rewarded for pro-social behavior, PIOCs can also be sanctioned for anti-social behavior.
 These program sanctions range in severity to coincide with the infraction.
-While serving a sanction, inmates become ineligible to use incentive points.
+While serving a sanction, PIOCs become ineligible to use incentive points and forfeit their current incentive redemption request.
 Program sanctions are used in lieu of Administrative Code Chapter DOC 303.
-Some behaviors cannot be duly addressed with program sanctions; therefore the DOC 303 may be utilized separately or in conjunction with program sanctions.
+Some behaviors cannot be duly addressed with program sanctions; therefore, the DOC 303 may be utilized separately or in conjunction with program sanctions.